Brazza River: Geography

-The river flows in the southern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
-The annual average temperature in the area is 21 °C. The warmest month is February, when the average temperature is around 24 °C, and the coldest is June, at 18 °C. The average annual rainfall is 6178 mm.
+The river flows in the southern area of Papua with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The annual average temperature in the area is 21 °C. The warmest month is February when the average temperature is around 24 °C, and the coldest is June, at 18 °C. The average annual rainfall is 6178 mm.
 The wettest month is May, with an average of 721 mm rainfall, and the driest is July, with 432 mm rainfall.